EtchUK/Etch.OrchardCore.UserProfiles/README.md

 ### Subscriptions

-When enabled this feature will make two new parts available "SubscriptionLevelPart" and "SubscriptionAccessPart".
-"SubscriptionLevelPart" can be attached to either profile or groups to set a subscription level.
-Attaching the "SubscriptionAccessPart" to a content type allows content editors to restrict which subscription levels have access to view specific content items.
+When enabled this feature will make two new parts available `SubscriptionLevelPart` and `SubscriptionAccessPart`. `SubscriptionLevelPart` can be attached to either profile or groups to set a subscription level.
+Attaching the `SubscriptionAccessPart` to a content type allows content editors to restrict which subscription levels have access to view specific content items.

 ### Subscription Access Profile Groups